sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	Wicked and Les Miz are both good.
 Blue man group is strange but kinda fun.

 -	Don't get your hopes up for Book of Mormon.
+Hadestown is phenomenal.

 ##### Parks and Walking